 Before coming to Carroll, Hogan was the head coach for football, wrestling, and track at Billings Central High School.
 His 1999 track team won the Class A State Championship.
 In addition to his eight years of coaching in Billings, Hogan’s career has included stops in Gillette, WY and as an assistant for Western Montana College.

 Hogan is originially from Lacey, WA and graduated from the University of Montana where he played for Coach Van Diest in 1980.
-He and his wife Barb have four children: Anthony, who is a junior at Carroll and a member of the Saints football team, along with Adam, James, and Brittany.
+He and his wife Barb have four children: Anthony, Adam, James, and Brittany, who will be a entering her freshman year at Carroll and is a member of the Softball Team.

-Mason is starting his third season on the Saints' coaching staff, where he will oversee the production of the Saints' defensive line and undertake the duties of video coordinator.
+Mason is starting his fourth season on the Saints' coaching staff, where he will oversee the production of the Saints' defensive line and undertake the duties of video coordinator.

 Mason's coaching career follows an outstanding career as a defensive tackle at Carroll.
 In 2010 Mason was named 1st Team All-Conference and Honorable Mention All-America and was a co-captain as well.
-Siddick was a two-year starter for the Saints at nose guard before graduating with a degree in communications from Carroll in 2011.
+Siddick was a two-year starter for the Saints at nose tackle before graduating with a degree in communications from Carroll in 2010.
 Mason and his wife, Meagann, are the proud parents of a son, Keyaan.

-Tyler returns to the coaching staff for his seventh season, coming after a two-year stint away from the program.
+Tyler returns to the coaching staff for his eighth season.
 The most decorated quarterback in Saints history, Tyler led the Fighting Saints to four consecutive NAIA National Titles.

 Emmert was named All-American three times and National Player of the Year twice.
 Tyler, a graduate of Helena's Capital High School will coach a talented young receiving corps this fall.
 Tyler and his wife, Amy, have four children: Kathryn, Madilyn, John and Hannah.